Support Get in Touch

 Technical printers are mainly used to print line drawings.
 These are usually plans for buildings since their accuracy is true to scale.

-These machines are the ones that are colloquially called “plotters,” and as mentioned above, are the ones used for architectural or engineering purposes.
+These machines are the ones that are still colloquially called “plotters.”

-Although historically plotters only used black ink and depended on line thickness to depict the different materials used in a construction project—electric and plumbing, for example—modern plotters use Inkjet technology to produce black and white or colored prints.
+Although plotters historically only used black ink and depended on line thickness to depict the different materials used in a construction project—electric vs plumbing, for example—modern plotters use inkjet technology to produce black and white or colored prints.

 Knowing which printer to pick to satisfy your business needs can be confusing considering the wide array of choices.